-Jumas has a great location right in the centre of Speighstown whilst also being directly on the beach and ocean.
+Jumas has a great location just two buildings north of Lone Star, and is ideally located directly on the beach and ocean.
 It is run by the owner Mark and his wife Jules and serves a combination of Thai, Bajan and French dishes.
 It is open for breakfast lunch and dinner.

 This is another firm favourite of ours.
 It is the more casual restaurant at Sandy lane.
 It has a fabulous location right on the beach.
 It is open for breakfast, lunch and dinner each day but our two favourite times to go are either for the Sunday Brunch or on the Caribbean night which takes place each Tuesday.
 Both occasions offer a spectacular buffet with the most impressive choice of food.
 After dinner on Tuesday, there is a great Bajan floor show followed by live music and dancing.